 control through the alley way.
 I knew the rapid is too long to paddle

 at full speed the whole time, and this seemed like a good time for a

-break, when Phil made the move through the lateral folding hole it
+break and catch my breath.
+When Phil made the move through the lateral folding hole it

 looked pretty mellow.

 As my bow drops into the fold I realiz it is not going

 to be mellow

 at all, and I should have had a lot more momentum but it's too late.
 I go deep and resurface upright but facing upstream.